2022 Aberdeen City Council election: Aftermath

 On 18 May, a partnership was formed between the SNP group and the four Liberal Democrat councillors.
 David Cameron was made Provost, defeating Labour's Lynn Thomson by 25 votes to 9.
 The SNP's Alex Nicoll and the Liberal Democrats' Ian Yuill were named co-leaders of the council.

+In May 2023, Cllr Christian Allard was elected as co-leader of the council in place of his party colleague Cllr Nicoll who had stood down from the role.

 Cllr Barney Crockett, elected as a Labour councillor, left the party in June 2023 to sit as an independent.

 In October 2024, Kincorth/Nigg/Cove councillor Alex Nicoll, a former co-leader of the council, resigned from the SNP to sit as an independent councillor.

 Cllr Duncan Massey, elected as a Conservative councillor, defected to Reform UK in June 2025.

 Dyce/Bucksburn/Danestone by-election

 Conservative councillor Avril MacKenzie died on 1 December 2022.
 A by-election was held to fill the vacancy on 23 February 2023 and was won by Labour's Graeme Lawrence.